Romans 9

 It is a rock that will make them fall down.

-5 Moses wrote about how God's Law could help people to be right with God.
-He said, ‘If a person obeys the rules in God's Law, then he will live by them.’
-6 But the Bible speaks also about another way.
+6 But the Bible also speaks about another way.
 It shows how to become right with God because you trust him.
-It says: ‘Do not say to yourself, “Someone will have to go up into heaven.” ’ (That means: ‘Someone will have to bring Christ down from up there.’)
-7 ‘Do not say to yourself either, “Someone will have to go down into the world below.” ’ (That means: ‘Someone will have to bring Christ up from the place where dead people are.’)
-8 But the Bible says: ‘God's message is near you.
-You can talk about it, and you can think about it.’
-That is the same message that we are teaching to people.
-We tell people to believe in Jesus Christ.
+It says: ‘Do not say to yourself, “Someone will have to go up into heaven.” ’ (That means, ‘Someone will have to bring Christ down from up there.’)
+7 ‘Do not say to yourself either, “Someone will have to go down into the deep hole of death.” ’ (That means, ‘Someone will have to bring Christ up from the place where dead people are.’)

-9 The message is this: You must say clearly that Jesus is the Lord.
+9 The message is this: you must say clearly that Jesus is the Lord.
 Also, you must believe deep inside yourself that God raised him to life again after his death.
 Then God will save you.
 10 God accepts people as right with him when they believe like that, deep inside themselves.
 And when people say clearly that Jesus is Lord, God saves them.
-11 It says in the Bible:
+11 It says in the Bible,

 ‘Everyone who believes in him will not be disappointed.’